 “To strive, to seek, to find and not to yield.”

-After extensive fast-track construction that began in the early spring of 2013 on the 52-acre campus, North East Carolina Preparatory School opened the school year on August 5 with a new middle school building ready to accommodate the public charter school’s growing student population.
-The 2-story building will house students in grades 5 – 9.
+After extensive fast-track construction that began in the early spring of 2013 on the 52-acre campus, North East Carolina Preparatory School opened the 2013 school year with a new middle school building ready to accommodate the public charter school’s growing student population.
+The 2-story building houses students in grades 6 – 10.
 “The construction crews did an amazing job on these beautiful state-of-the-art facilities,” said NECP Executive Director John D. Westberg.
 “This building and the renovations to the existing buildings have been designed to inspire learning and that is very appropriate for our educational philosophy.”

 In addition to more than 30 classrooms, the new 51,000 square foot building includes 2 science labs, 2 computer labs, a nurses’ office, and a library dedicated to the middle school collection.
 The building has a spacious gymnasium with a stage area, a weight room, and locker rooms for the physical education program and athletic teams.
 The building features a controlled entrance and is equipped with a carefully planned security system.